mbforbes/prjpages/public/data/other/about.md

 # About
-Hi, I'm Maxwell Forbes.
+Hi, I'm called Maxwell Forbes.
+I like flavorful beer, oily coffee, precise pens, and polite people.

 ![A picture of me!](/data/other/max.jpg)

 ## Projects

-I love building things, and I'm trained as a computer scientist, so this manifests as software and user-interfaces.
+I love building things, and I'm trained as a computer scientist, so this is often expressed through code.

-I'm interested in:
+My main project interests include:

-0. Beautiful data visualization, interfaces, and code
+0. Data visualization, games, and organization
-0. Music
+0. Music composition and performance
-0. Dance Dance Revolution, ultimate frisbee, and bouldering
+0. Clothing modification

 ## Research